devsnb/snowflake/README.md

 - Cheap bit operations: IDs are produced with a small number of bit shifts and ORs.
 The implementation also precomputes shifted timestamp/worker fields where possible to avoid repeating these operations in tight loops.

-- Controlled spin/sleep strategy: When sequence numbers are exhausted or the clock drifts backwards a small amount, the generator uses short sleeps (or a hybrid sleep/poll) rather than busy-waiting.
-This reduces CPU spin and keeps latency predictable.
+- Controlled wait strategy: When the clock drifts backwards, the generator sleeps for a deterministic duration to allow time to advance.
+When sequence numbers are exhausted within a millisecond, the generator uses an efficient tight polling loop that continuously checks the time without yielding, minimizing latency while waiting for the next millisecond.

 - Pluggable time source: `WithTimeFunc` allows you to inject a low-cost monotonic millisecond source (for example, based on a cached start timestamp plus monotonic elapsed time).
 That can reduce `time.Now()` overhead in extremely hot paths while preserving monotonicity.